nithingrg3/DonutView/README.md

 Code and document for creating a Donut view based on your score
  -  Drwaing the DonutView using  CAShapeLayer and UIBezierPath

+## Getting Started
+If you are ready to play with the project just open `CreditScore.xcodeproj`. :rocket:

     <p align="center">
       <img src="./home.png" width="200" alt="VGS Show iOS SDK Aliases" hspace="10">
     </p>